 As a full time husband, father and lawyer, how do you find the time to write?

 I actually get asked that quite a lot.
-The best way to describe it is probably by a quote I ready by J.K.
+The best way to describe it is probably by a quote from J.K.
 Rowling.
 She said (something like) “No one could have ever made me write, and no one could have ever stopped me.”
 I certainly feel that way.
 For me, that just means waking up early in the morning (usually around 5:15) when no one else is awake.
 At that time of day, all is quiet.
 There are no work pressures, no screaming kids, no expectations or obligations to meet.
 For about two hours every day, it’s just me and the story in my head.

 So when did Michael Riley’s story enter your head?